 THE SWEETNESS OF THE FATHER

 For the father is sweet and his will is good.
 He knows the things that are yours, so that you may rest yourselves in them.
 For by the fruits one knows the things that are yours, that they are the children of the father, and one knows his aroma, that you originate from the grace of his countenance.
 For this reason, the father loves his aroma; and it manifests itself in every place; and when it is mixed with matter, he gives his aroma to the light; and into his rest he causes it to ascend in every form and in every sound.
 For it is not ears that smell the aroma, but it is the spirit that possesses the sense of smell and draws it for itself to itself and sinks into the aroma of the father.
-Thus the spirit cares for it and takes it to the place from which it has come, the first aroma, which has grown cold.
+Thus the spirit cares for the all and takes the all to the place from which the all has come, the first aroma, which has grown cold.
 It is in a psychical form, resembling cold water that has sunk into soil that is not hard, of which those who see it think, “It is earth.”
 Afterward, it evaporates if a breath of wind draws it, and it becomes warm.
 The cold aromas, then, are from division.
 For this reason, faith came and destroyed division and brought the warm fullness of love, so that the cold may not return, but the unity of perfect thought may prevail.

 THE FATHER RESTORES DEFICIENCY WITH FULLNESS